 My student already has a 30+ composite score.
 Will your ACT Crash Course help?
 Yes, but the higher the starting score a student has, the more work it takes to improve (due to the limited amount of improvement available).
 Students scoring above a 30 sometimes benefit more from strategies on how to practice than test-taking strategies.
 Have you ever helped someone get a 36?
 Yes—many times—but be careful what you wish for—challenges exist along all parts of the Bell Curve.

 How much does the ACT Crash Course cost?
-The fee is $239.
+The fee is $249.
 The fee includes a copy of The Official ACT Prep Guide.
 What if my student wants to take an ACT Crash Course again?
 Repeats are free (excluding the now discontinued pre-recorded ACT Crash Course) if your student brings the original notes and a hard copy of The Official ACT Prep Guide.
 Really?
 Yes.
 That’s cool.
 Yes, it is, but there are a limited number of “Returning Student” seats available for each ACT Crash Course.
 Can I sign my student up to take your ACT Crash Course twice in a 90-day period?
 No. Why?
 I teach the same things in each ACT Crash Course and your student will need time to practice before taking the ACT Crash Course again (and really—twice in 90 days—let the kid be a kid).

 Do you offer scholarships/discounts?
 No. What about refunds?
 No. What if . . .?
 No. However, once a student buys a ticket for an ACT Crash Course, future ACT Crash Courses are free (whether the student attends the ACT Crash Course that student paid for or not).

 Does your ACT Crash Course work for both the paper/pencil and electronic versions of the ACT?
 Yes, but you should never let your student take the electronic version of the ACT.
 Why not?
 It’s terrible, hard to prep for, prone to crashing, and generally annoying.
+What about the changes that are happening to the ACT in 2025?
+My ACT Crash Courses will address those changes beginning with ACT Crash Courses taken in 2025.

 What if inclement weather (e.g., snow) is in the forecast?
 In Chattanooga?
 Then it probably won’t snow and good luck finding milk or bread.
 However, there are hotels within easy walking distance of my locations, so it is highly unlikely that an ACT Crash Course would not be held as scheduled.
 I have held well over 100 ACT Crash Courses and only once have I ever cancelled an ACT Crash Course for weather.
 If I do need to cancel an ACT Crash Course, you will be contacted via the email address you used to register about a make-up date.